tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ### Incorrect DHE Share

-If the client has not provided an appropriate KeyShare extension (e.g. it includes only DHE or ECDHE groups unacceptable or unsupported by the server), the server corrects the mismatch with a HelloRetryRequest and the client will need to restart the handshake with an appropriate KeyShare extension, as shown in Figure 2:
+If the client has not provided an appropriate KeyShare extension (e.g. it includes only DHE or ECDHE groups unacceptable or unsupported by the server), the server corrects the mismatch with a HelloRetryRequest and the client will need to restart the handshake with an appropriate KeyShare extension, as shown in Figure 2.
+The handshake hash continues throughout the handshake so that it includes both copies of the ClientHello and the HelloRetryRequest.

 ~~~
        Client                                               Server